Searching and Browsing the Catalog

 The footer navigation contains links to other websites and to Help.

-1. OverDrive Digital Catalog.
-Clicking on this link takes you to the Overdrive digital catalog.
+OverDrive Digital Catalog takes you to the Overdrive digital catalog.

-2. Kids Digital Books Catalog.
-This link takes you to the Overdrive Kids Reading Room.
+Use Kids Digital Books Catalog to go to the Overdrive Kids Reading Room.

-6. Help.
-The Help link brings you to the Help homepage on the CW MARS website.
+The Help link will bring you to the Help homepage on the CW MARS website.
 Choose from FAQs, catalog guides, and more.